stijn26/angular-cli-starter/README.md

 ## Sass

 U can just write sass in a .sass file, Angular-cli automatically compiles the code.
-Remember to include a .css file and not a .sass file!
-Example: "styleUrls: ['about.component.css']" instead of "styleUrls: ['about.component.sass']"

 ## Deploying to Github Pages